 General Receipts Revenue Bonds - On August 2, 2007, the University sold \$12,920,000 of Eastern Kentucky University General Receipts and Refunding Bonds, Series 2007A, with a net interest rate of 4.41%.
 The proceeds of this bond issue provided funding for the renovation of the Sidney Clay Residence Hall and the refunding of the Eastern Kentucky University Housing System Revenue Bonds.
 The bonds mature in varying amounts through May 1, 2027.
 All of the revenues of the University, except federal and state grants and contracts, RUETF endowment matching grants, POD endowment, capital appropriations, and federal capital support are pledged for debt service on these bonds.
-During fiscal years 2020 and 2019, \$0 and \$105,000 of principal and \$0 and \$4,463 of interest were paid on the bonds.
-Total outstanding principal at June 30, 2020 was \$0.
+During fiscal years 2021 and 2020, \$0 and \$0 of principal and \$0 and \$0 of interest were paid on the bonds.
+Total outstanding principal at June 30, 2021 was \$0.
 These bonds were partially refunded during fiscal year 2017.
 See Series 2016A paragraph in this footnote.

 On April 1, 2009, the University sold \$12,095,000 of Eastern Kentucky University General Receipt Bonds, Series 2009A, at a net interest cost of 3.98%.
 The proceeds of this bond issue provided funding for the renovation of the Walters Residence Hall and the construction of intramural fields.
 The bonds mature in varying amounts through May 1, 2028.
-During fiscal years 2020 and 2019, \$0 and \$730,000 of principal and \$0 and \$256,979, respectively, of interest were paid on the bonds.
-Total outstanding principal at June 30, 2020 and 2019 was \$0 and \$5,700,000, respectively.
+During fiscal year 2020, \$0 of principal and \$0 of interest were paid on the bonds.
+Total outstanding principal at June 30, 2020 was \$0.
 These bonds were refunded during fiscal year 2020.
 See Series 2019A paragraph in this footnote.